 An amendment leaves the original contract primarily in place except for the specific details that the parties agree to alter.
 Amendments do not replace the entire agreement.

-Differences Between a Purchase Agreement Addendum and an Amendment
+Differences Between a Contract Addendum and an Amendment in Real Estate

-There are several key differences between a purchase agreement addendum and an amendment that may affect your real estate transaction:
+There are several key differences between a contract addendum and an amendment that may affect your real estate transaction:

 How They Affect the Contract